KidSave Terms & Conditions

 Selecting Investments and Risks

-Neither we nor the Platform Provider provide financial or investment advice.
+We do not provide financial or investment advice.
 If you are unsure about what to do or do not understand any aspect of the products or services then you should seek advice from an appropriately qualified financial advisor BEFORE making any commitment.

 Any investment made through your Account is subject to potential loss in value and we offer no guarantee as to its performance.
 You may not recoup the original amount you invested, up to and including losing the entire value of your investment.
 The past performance of your investment is not a guide to its future performance.